Students represent a diverse population; educational opportunities should mirror and honor that diversity.

 Pillar II – Creativity

 We are creative beings.
 Creativity is often encouraged in the realms of visual and performing arts and gets its time in gifted and talented classrooms.
 But it should be an element in every lesson and activity.
 Creativity must be encouraged and accepted in all that we do.
 Creativity must reign in assignments, projects, answers, questions, discussions and vision.
 Creativity must have no limits.
 When creativity is encouraged an everyday assignment is turned into a child’s natural playground.
 Monotony is turned into expressive results.
-New innovative thoughts inspire and nurture a love for learning and growth.
-Creativity is the most motivating element Orsch has discovered in students.
+New, innovative thoughts inspire, and nurture a love for learning and growth.
+Creativity is one of the most motivating elements Orsch has discovered in students.
 Creative actions seem to offer some sort of natural boost.
 Creativity can be modeled and taught, but mostly it must simply be allowed for it to flourish.

-Pillar III – Knowledge and Experience
+Pillar III – Knowledge and Experience Delivered with Variety

 Knowledge and experience seem obvious elements of an educational paradigm.
 However, it is the approach to gaining knowledge and experience that is Orsch’s third pillar.
 Orsch aims to deliver knowledge and experience in as many ways as possible – and then some.
 Decades of research tell us that innovative approaches such as experiential learning, project based learning, whole brain-based learning are more effective than traditional lessons.
 A collaborative project teaches more than a worksheet or textbook chapter.
 If multiple approaches and opportunities for learning are offered, more students will engage and gain from experiences.
 More information will stick if it is creatively delivered.
 Howard Garnder’s Multiple Intelligences model suggests that each of us is a different learner.
 Orsch has discovered that not only is each student a different learner, each can be one type of learner at 9:00am and another type at 1:30pm.
 We aim to offer endless methods and therefore, will simply reach more students more effectively.
 Often a multiple-intelligence model for teaching is a goal in traditional environments – new teachers are aware of its effectiveness from their licensing program, but education leaves little room for it in the reality of a traditional classroom.
 Innovative approaches are a standard in Orsch – and we commit to looking for more.